 The VAT Act of 12 June 2009 is the only legislation that explicitly requires that transactions between related parties be at arm's length.
-It also defines the notion of 'related parties' for VAT purposes as:11
+It also defines the notion of 'related parties' for VAT purposes as:

 - the owners of at least 20 per cent of the nominal or basic capital of a business or of an equivalent participation in a partnership, or persons associated with them; or

-- foundations and associations where there exists a particularly close economic, contractual or personal relationship.
-Pension schemes are not regarded as concerning related parties.
+- foundations and associations where there exists a particularly close economic, contractual or personal relationship (pension schemes are not regarded as concerning related parties).11

 The Swiss Federal Supreme Court has defined the notion of 'related parties' as entities or persons with a close commercial or personal relationship,12 which it interprets very broadly.
 In particular, the Court considers that the granting of a service under unusual terms or conditions that do not reflect the market is an indication that there is a close relationship between the parties.13 It is thus vital to determine whether the transaction was conducted under certain conditions due to the parties' close relationship, or if the same conditions would have been required between independent parties.

 There is no explicit list of documents to be included in the tax filing in relation to transfer pricing issues.
-However, tax authorities may dispute certain transfer prices applied, and the taxpayer must demonstrate that the prices used in the transaction with a related party comply with the arm's-length principle and he must be able to provide commercial justification.
+However, tax authorities may dispute certain transfer prices applied, and the taxpayer must demonstrate that the prices used in the transaction with a related party comply with the arm's-length principle and he or she must be able to provide commercial justification.

 Since 1 December 2017, Swiss tax law requires multinational companies to submit a country-by-country report that complies with the requirements of Annex III to Chapter V of the OECD Transfer Pricing Guidelines.
 Submissions are not published and there is no initiative from lawmakers suggesting future publication.